oVirt/ovirt-site/source/develop/release-management/features/network/liveMigrationSupportForSRIOV.html.md

 function first, proceeding only if there was available one.
 If there's none, VM won't be migrated.

-Also migration with SR-IOV is tricky and can fail.
-If that happens, VM won't be migrated back.
+Migration with SR-IOV vNICs is a tricky multi-state operation, and can fail.
+If the operation fails after the VM is already running on the destination, the VM would not be migrated back.

 ### REST